python-discord/pixels/guide.md

 For this example we'll use the `/set_pixel` endpoint to set a specific pixel on the canvas.
 Firstly we want to import our HTTP library, for now we'll use the `requests` (`pip install requests`) library.

-Let's start off with the `.env` token loading cde we already have as a baseline:
+Let's start off with the `.env` token loading code we already have as a baseline:

 ```py
 from dotenv import load_dotenv